ACCESS-NRI/procedures-and-practices/docs/technical/documentation_platform_strategy.md

 makes it easier for users to ensure they are using the correct version of the documentation.

+More general documentation does not require formal versioning.

 It is essential that the community can easily provide feedback on the documentation and propose changes.
 Current documentation work by the NRI must also be clearly visible to the community.

-Both types of technical documentation will be the industry standard [ReadTheDocs](https://readthedocs.org).
-This means all documentation supported by the NRI will be hosted in public Git repositories, either within a model component repository or a standalone documentation repository.
+Versioned technical documentation will be the industry standard [ReadTheDocs](https://readthedocs.org), otherwise [MkDocs] + [Github Pages] as this is simple and easy to use, lowering the barrier for community input.
+This means all documentation supported by the NRI will be hosted in public git repositories, either within a model component repository or a standalone documentation repository.
 It will allow the community and the NRI to communicate on the state of the documentation through the same issue process as for the model development work.

 ## Community Produced Documentation